KimberlyCrawford/Team-E-Final-Project/README.md

 ![Kaggle_original.png](https://github.com/KimberlyCrawford/Team-E-Final-Project/blob/main/Static/images/Kaggle_original.png)

 - The following data was cleaned for analysis and resulted in a dataset with 239,177 records: [CleanedGlobalLandTemperaturesByMajorCity.csv](https://cgl-analytics-city-data.s3.us-east-2.amazonaws.com/CleanedGlobalLandTemperaturesByMajorCity.csv)

+#### Questions CGL Analytics Hopes to Answer with the Data:

+1) Which major cities in our dataset have an average temperature of <=32 degrees Fahrenheit?

+2) Out of the results, which cities are located in a major metropolitan area?

+3) What are the top five locations that will have the most projected months <= 32 and be in a major metropolitan area?

 ## Data Exploration Phase